moso/flexgrid/README.md

 - Initial release

 ### Classes
 Flexgrid now has 5 classes, compared to 4 in v1.
-You might find these familiar, as these are resemble [Bootstrap]:
+You might find these familiar, as these resemble [Bootstrap]:
 - xs (xtra small - for mobile devices and small tablets)
 - sm (small - for large mobile devices and tablets)
 - md (medium - for tablets and very small laptops)